no1msd/mstch/README.md

 If you are using CMake, the easiest way to include mstch in your project is to copy the whole directory to your source tree, and use `add_subdirectory` in your CMakeLists.txt.
-This will set a variable named `mstch_INCLUDE_DIR` that contains its include path, and add a static library target named mstch.
+This will set a variable named `mstch_INCLUDE_DIR` that contains its include path, and add a static library target named `mstch`.
 For example:

 ```cmake
 add_subdirectory(external/mstch)